Loisa-Kitakaya/custom-linux-commands/README.md

 --Install the custom commands

 The shell (non-user defined) commands used in this project:

---lsb_release -a
+- lsb_release -a
---hostnamectl
+- hostnamectl
---cat /etc/\*-release
+- cat /etc/\*-release
---lscpu
+- lscpu
---hwinfo --short
+- hwinfo --short
---df -H
+- df -H
---pydf
+- pydf
---free -m
+- free -m
---dmidecode -t system
+- dmidecode -t system

 The custom (user defined) commands used in this project:

---mydistro
+- mydistro
---myhardware
+- myhardware
---make_x_file
+- make_x_file

 ## Installation